 As we’ve already demonstrated, when you use a sumo stance, you decrease the moment arm between the hips and the bar.
 In effect, this makes extending the hips much easier.
 In addition to the shorter range of motion, this is why sumo pulls have a reputation for being easier to lockout.

 The sumo stance shortens your range of motion because standing with your legs at an angle decreases the amount of vertical displacement they cause.
 In other words, when you stand wide, you’re shorter.
 Try it for yourself and see.
 Being shorter with the exact same arm and torso length means your range of motion is also shorter.
 As always, a shorter range of motion helps.

 So, if sumo minimizes both the moment arms and the range of motion involved in the movement, AND removes the lower back as the limiting factor in the kinetic chain, why doesn’t everyone just pull sumo?
 The answer is that, when the legs are shortened relative to the back, the hips must drop lower in order for the scapula to stay directly over the bar.
 This both closes the knee and hip angle.

 The more closed hip angle tends to be mitigated by the shorter moment arm between the hips and the bar; however, there is nothing to mitigate the effects of the more closed knee angle.
 The reality is that the sumo deadlift requires significantly more quadriceps strength than the conventional deadlift.

 Therein lays the tradeoff with the sumo deadlift.
-Yes, you shorten the range of motion; yes, you minimize the relevant moment arms; yes, you remove the lower back as the weakest link in the change; BUT, you also make the weakest part of the range of motion, right at the bottom, even harder.
+Yes, you shorten the range of motion; yes, you minimize the relevant moment arms; yes, you remove the lower back as the weakest link in the chain; BUT, you also make the weakest part of the range of motion, right at the bottom, even harder.